transloadit/uppy/ARCHITECTURE.md

 We want Uppy to work well with React and React Native (and other frameworks, like Angular, Ember, Vue, Choo).
 Currently state and view rendering are all tied together in Core and Plugins, which is a problem for React or other libs that handle views.
 There are few options:

-A. The simplest is to go the “Black Hole way” and just tell React users to wrap Uppy in a dumb component with `shouldComponentUpdate: false`, and give them no control, but that’s not a good way — they can’t alter anything or use time travel, this feels like a band-aid solution.
+A. The simplest is to go the “Black Hole” or “Portal” and just tell React users to wrap Uppy in a dumb component with `shouldComponentUpdate: false`, and give them no control, but that’s not a good way — they can’t alter anything or use time travel, this feels like a band-aid solution.

+Although some say this is the way to go, because it’s the most simple way: https://github.com/ryanflorence/react-training/blob/gh-pages/lessons/05-wrapping-dom-libs.md.
+And here is the example of how that could be implemented: http://codepen.io/anon/pen/qaGGdw?editors=0010.

 B. Leave things as they are, keep Core.
 Treat Uppy as an external uploading library, where you subscribe to events and manage React (or other) state yourself: `uppy.on('core:progress', updateMyReactState)`.
 Simple example: http://codepen.io/arturi/pen/yaZEzz/.
 Maybe come up with some state-sync solution that will update Redux state in your app, when Uppy’s internal state is updated.
 Then we only use logic parts of Uppy (see uppy-base https://github.com/hedgerh/uppy-base/tree/master/src) and re-create UI components for each environment.
 Or optimize and abstract the ones we have, perhaps by switching to JSX and even more environment agnostic props.
 Then our UI plugins/views like DragDrop, Dashboard and Google Drive can be used in React.